bazelbuild/buildtools/WARNINGS.md

   * Category name: `module-docstring`
   * Automatic fix: no

 `.bzl` files should have docstrings on top of them.
-A docstring is a string statement which should be the first statement of the file (it may follow comment lines).
+A docstring is a string literal (not a comment) which should be the first statement of the file (it may follow comment lines).
+For example:

+    """
+    This module contains build rules for my project.
+    """

+    ...

 --------------------------------------------------------------------------------